‘We all thought that he would be the one’

 The Raiders waived him.
 A sliver of opportunity appeared when Stram and the Chiefs, who would win the Super Bowl that season, claimed Dickey.
 But Davis blocked his rivals, rescinding the waiver request.

 A knee injury derailed that season.
 The next two were filled with more drama than production.
-And when Stabler returned in 1970, Davis asked Dickey, for the good of the team, to go back to receiver for good.
+And when Stabler returned in 1970, Davis asked Dickey, for the good of the team, to go back to wide receiver for good.

 The jovial spirit — the guy who would belt out a Jerry Butler tune or execute the intricate choreography of the Temptations on call — began to fade.
-Dickey struggled to carry the façade that he was fine, even at home.
+Dickey struggled to maintain the facade that he was fine, even at home.

 “He always felt like, ‘If I can’t play quarterback, there goes my dream,’ ” says Casselle, who separated from Dickey before his time in Oakland ended.
 “It hurt so much.
 It changed his whole personality.”

 There are football men, most of them White, who see no conspiracy in Dickey’s fall.
-Ken Herock, the former player personnel director for Tampa Bay, is the executive who, a decade after Dickey was drafted, made Doug Williams the first Black quarterback to go in the first round and play the position the NFL.
+Ken Herock, the former player personnel director for Tampa Bay, is the executive who, a decade after Dickey was drafted, made Doug Williams the first Black quarterback to go in the first round and play the position in the NFL.
 Before that, though, Herock was a scout for the Raiders.

 “He just wasn’t good enough,” Herock says of Dickey.
 “He got his chances.
 Nobody broke his spirit.
 Nobody broke him down.
 It had nothing to do with race.”

 Davis “didn’t care” about race, Herock insists: “If you could play, you could play.”
 But he acknowledges that others weren’t ready.
-“I don’t think at that point and time people were accepting a Black quarterback."
+“I don’t think at that point in time people were accepting a Black quarterback.”

 Dickey responded to the position change with defiance.
 He skipped practices.
 He was late to meetings, if he went at all.
 He disappeared for two weeks in 1970, the second season in which he never saw the field.
 The next season, in 1971, he caught four passes.